LuckyHyena/DnD/tomb_of_annihilation/player_notes/character_creation.md

   - Mountains
   - Coasts and seas
   - Volcanos and wastelands

-The [Natural Explorer](https://5thsrd.org/character/classes/ranger/#natural-explorer) feature says you can't become lost in your favored terrain except by magical means, which is true.
-The incredibly-magical _Tarrasque_ is currently prowling the wildernesses of Chult, however, and rest assured that _every_ character in this adventure, no matter their class or power level, will be given not only the opportunity but the privilege of getting lost in [the unmapped hexes of](scenario.md#top) Chult.
+### Natural Explorer Features
+The [Natural Explorer](https://5thsrd.org/character/classes/ranger/#natural-explorer) feature provides the following benefits while the party is travelling in your favored terrain:
+- Difficult terrain doesn't slow your group's travel.
+  > Everywhere in Chult is difficult terrain.
+Your party may roll one extra die when determining how [far they move](travelling.md#paces) each day.
+- Your group can't become lost except by magical means.
+  > The incredibly-magical _Tarrasque_ is currently prowling the wildernesses of Chult, and you can definitely become lost.
+- Even when you are engaged in another activity while traveling (such as foraging, navigating, or tracking), you remain alert to danger.
+  > You may make an extra ability check to [Watch for Enemies](travelling.md#travel-activites) during the day, regardless of which travel activity you're doing.
+- If you are traveling alone, you can move stealthily at a normal pace.
+  > Do NOT travel in the jungles of Chult alone.
+- When you forage, you find twice as much food as you normally would.
+- While tracking other creatures, you also learn their exact number, their sizes, and how long ago they passed through the area.

 ## Recommended favored enemies
 I've been trying to cram every memorable creature in the 5e Monster Manual into my Chult prep, but some types will nonetheless be more common than others.
-Again, from most to least useful IMO:
+Again, my custom favored enemy categories from most to least useful IMO:
 - Monstrosities, including most Underdark creatures as well as the most powerful Yuan-ti
 - Undead
 - Shapechanger humanoids (includes Yuan-ti spies and [were-tigers](introduction.md#dangers-of-chult)), plus one other [type of humanoid](chultans.md#top)
-- Beasts including dinosaurs, Plants, and fungis (which are just Plants)
+- Beasts (includes dinosaurs) plus Plants (includes fungi)
 - Constructs, Oozes, Aberrations, Elementals, and Ethereal Plane creatures
 - Two choices from:
   - Dragons